Community Detection and Stochastic Block Models: Recovery requirements

-\end{definition} There are at least two additional questions that are natural to ask about SBMs, both can be asked for efficient or information-theoretic algorithms: \begin{itemize} \item {\bf Distinguishability:} Consider an hypothesis test where a random graph $G$ is drawn with probability $1/2$ from an SBM model (with same expected degree in each community) and with probability $1/2$ from an Erd\H{o}s-R\'enyi model with matching expected degree.
-Is is possible to decide with asymptotic probability $1/2 + \e$ for some $\e>0$ from which ensemble the graph is drawn?
-This requires the total variation between the two ensembles to be non-vanishing.
-This is also sometimes called `detection', although we use here detection as an alternative terminology to weak recovery.
-Distinguishability is further discussed in Section \ref{info}. \item {\bf Learnability:} Assume that $G$ is drawn from an SBM ensemble, is it possible to obtain a consistent estimator for the parameters?
-E.g., can we learn $k,p,Q$ from a graph drawn from $\sbm(n,p,Q/n)$?
-This is further discussed in Section \ref{learn}. \end{itemize} The obvious implications are: exact recovery $\Rightarrow$ almost exact recovery $\Rightarrow$ partial recovery $\Rightarrow$ weak detection $\Rightarrow$ distinguishability.
+There are at least two additional questions that are natural to ask about SBMs, both can be asked for efficient or information-theoretic algorithms: \begin{itemize} \item {\bf Distinguishability (or testing):} Consider an hypothesis test where a random graph $G$ is drawn with probability $1/2$ from an SBM model (with same expected degree in each community) and with probability $1/2$ from an Erd\H{o}s-R\'enyi model with matching expected degree.
+Is is possible to decide with asymptotic probability $1- o(1)$ from which ensemble the graph is drawn?
+In particular, this is not possible if the total variation distance between the two ensembles is vanishing.
+This problem is sometimes called `detection', which partly explains why we prefer to use `weak recovery' in lieu of `detection' for the reconstruction problem discussed earlier.
+Distinguishability is further discussed in Section \ref{info}. \item {\bf Model learnability or parameter estimation:} Assume that $G$ is drawn from an SBM ensemble, is it possible to obtain a consistent estimator for the parameters?
+E.g., can we estimate $k,p,Q$ from a graph drawn from $\sbm(n,p,Q/n)$?
+This is further discussed in Section \ref{learn}. \end{itemize} The obvious implications are: exact recovery $\Rightarrow$ almost exact recovery $\Rightarrow$ partial recovery $\Rightarrow$ weak recovery $\Rightarrow$ distinguishability, and almost exact recovery $\Rightarrow$ learnability.
 Moreover, for symmetric SBMs with two symmetric communities: learnability $\Leftrightarrow$ weak recovery $\Leftrightarrow$ distinguishability, but these are broken for general SBMs; see Section \ref{learn}.